jess-of-the-woods/tid_til/CSS/CSS.md

    color: #0000FF;
 }
 ```

+### Font-stack
+A font stack is a list of fonts in a CSS font-family declaration.
+The fonts are listed in order of preference by the Web designer.
+A font stack allows a designer to control the look of the fonts on the Web page even if the computer doesn't have the best font for the job.

 ## Layout
 HTML elements have default display types. e.g. divs have block type, therefore are displayed across the whole width of the page. span elements are inline, therefore are displayed inline.